Kennedy and West third-party ballot drives are pushed by secretive groups and Republican donors - KVIA

 “We’ve known for years that Donald Trump can’t get 50% of the vote.
 His people know that.
 And they know they need to find ways to win.
 One way to do that is propping up third-party candidates,” said Josh Schwerin, a spokesman for Hillary Clinton’s 2016 campaign, which many Democrats believe she lost because the Green Party played spoiler.

 West’s campaign did not respond to an email seeking comment.
-The Trump and Kennedy campaigns also did not respond to inquiries.
+The Trump and Kennedy campaigns also did not respond.

 Democrats have focused closely this year on the threat of third-party candidates, intent on avoiding Clinton’s fate.
 Indicators of Republican involvement were quick to surface.